Home

 As Burnett and Violette researched the families sold to Florida and got to know the descendants in Albemarle County, they realized that two descendant groups, separated nearly 200 years ago, could be reunited.
 In September 2018 Burnett and Violette traveled to Monticello, Florida to visit the Casa Bianca plantation site and, more importantly, attempt to connect with descendants there.
 Their presentation at the local library yielded results.

 On the first Descendant’s Day, held at Highland on June 11, 2022, descendants from the Florida families joined together with the Albemarle families.
-The following October, a contingent of descendants and researchers traveled to Monticello to meet up with members of the Casa Bianca Missionary Baptist Church and families whose ancestors had been enslaved at Casa Bianca.
+The following October, a contingent of descendants and researchers traveled to Monticello, Florida to meet up with members of the Casa Bianca Missionary Baptist Church and families whose ancestors had been enslaved at Casa Bianca.
 Members of the Casa Bianca Missionary Baptist Church attended the second Descendant’s Day at Highland on June 10, 2023.

 October 2022, Casa Bianca Missionary Baptist Church, Monticello, Florida.
 Photo from the Tallahassee Democrat.